This is a Subproject of the GTA04 and Openmoko Beagle Hybrid

 Basically there is a "stable" master branch and rolling release candidate branches and feature development ("work in progress") branches.
-The "latest" branch is a copy of the latest rolling release candidate branch.
+Feature branches are patch set sitting on top of "letux-base".
+The "latest" branch is a copy of the latest "stable master" branch.

-Each time Linus publishes a new release candidate (typically once per week on average), we create a new letux-base branch and merge in all our new features.
-For example, the "master" branch can currently be 3.12.7 but the rolling work is on 4.5-rc2.
-One week later, we will have 4.5-rc3.
+Every time Linus publishes a new release candidate (typically once per week on average), we update the letux-base branch and rebase all our new features.
+For example, the "letux-base" can currently be v4.19-rc2.
+One week later, we will have v4.19-rc3.

 supported devices (through different device tree files)